polystat/j2eo/README.md

 1. Make sure you have installed:
-    - **Java 11+** (make sure command `java -version` shows 11+ version of Java in terminal if you have multiple Java version installed)
+    - **Java 11+** (make sure command `java -version` shows 11+ version of Java in terminal if you have multiple Java version installed).
+    - **Gradle 7.4+** to build the project.
-    - **Maven 3.8+** to run tests (be aware of [possible conflicts](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=980467) of the latest versions of Maven and Java on some OSs)
+    - **Maven 3.8+** to run tests (be aware of [possible conflicts](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=980467) of the latest versions of Maven and Java on some OSs).
-    - **ANTLR4 4.9.3** (if you want to build the parser on your own.
-If you don't have ANTLR, you still can build project using bundled version of parser.)
+    - **ANTLR4 4.10.1** to build parser.

+   You can refer to ACCEPTANCE.md file for instructions on installing these components.

 2. Clone the repo into your folder: